 - Information stored in ROM is permanent.

-- Information and programs stored on it, we can only read.
+- Information and programs stored on it, we can only read and cannot modified.

 - Information and programs are stored on ROM in binary format.